Bangkok Dangerous (2008 film)

 Bangkok Dangerous is a 2008 American action thriller film written and directed by the Pang Brothers, and starring Nicolas Cage.
 It is a remake of the Pangs' 1999 debut Bangkok Dangerous, a Thai film, for which Cage's production company, Saturn Films, purchased the remake rights.

 Known by its working title, Big Hit in Bangkok, and also as Time to Kill, it began filming in Bangkok in August 2006.
 The film was financed by Initial Entertainment Group, and Lionsgate Films acquired its North America distribution rights.

 Bangkok Dangerous was released on September 5, 2008.
-Upon release, the film became a major failure, grossing $42 million against a production budget of $45 million as well as receiving negative reviews from critics which praised Cage's performance and the action sequences yet criticized the direction, editing and screenwriting.
+It received negative reviews and grossed $42.5 million.

 Plot

-Joe is a professional freelance contract killer who works strictly by the rules; never socializing outside his work, staying secluded in quiet spots, never interacting or meeting with his handlers and always leaving on time without a trace.
-He usually hires young pickpockets or small-time criminals as his local help, whom he usually murders after the end of the job to prevent any identification.
-He uses multiple aliases and also has middlemen between him and his handlers.
+Joe is a professional freelance contract killer who works strictly by the rules: never socializing outside his work, staying secluded in quiet spots, never interacting or meeting with his handlers and always leaving on time without a trace.
+He uses multiple aliases and usually hires small-time criminals such as, but not limited to young pickpockets who can speak some English, as his local help and middlemen between him and his handlers, always murdering them the end of the job to prevent any identification.
 He also carries a watch to perform a hit in specific time and correctly visualizes his every target.

-After completing a hit in Prague and killing his current help, Joe travels to Bangkok for an assignment to assassinate four people for notorious Bangkok crime boss Surat, whom he never meets.
+After completing a hit in Prague and killing his help there, Joe travels to Bangkok for an assignment to assassinate four people for notorious Bangkok crime boss Surat, whom he never meets.
 Joe occasionally provides insight via voiceover narration throughout the film.
-He hires a local Thai pickpocket named Kong, who has simple English knowledge, as his go-between in Bangkok, a condition of the contract being that the gang will never meet Joe.
+He hires a local Thai pickpocket named Kong as his go-between in Bangkok, a condition of the contract being that the gang will never meet Joe.
+Joe keeps Kong on a strict Don't-Stop-For-Anything rule.
 Contracts from the Bangkok gangsters are passed to Kong one by one via a nightclub dancer, Aom.
 Joe's first execution in Bangkok is done on motorcycle; when the target car stops at a red light, Joe kills all the occupants with a MAC-11.

 Kong retrieves information about the second target, again via Aom, and the pair become friendlier with every contact.
 Before Joe executes his mission, Kong informs him of the target, Pramod Juntasa, another notorious gang lord and Surat's rival crime boss who acts as a sex trafficker, buying young girls from impoverished parents and selling them for sex.
 Joe sneaks into the target's penthouse and drowns him in his pool.
-Unsatisfied with Kong's assistance, Joe contemplates killing him, but after a brief confrontation when Kong is ambushed by local gangsters regarding a briefcase containing information files of Surat's/Joe's targets, he instead decides to act as Kong's mentor and trains him for self-defense.
+Unsatisfied with Kong's assistance, Joe contemplates killing him, but abandons this idea after witnessing a bruised Kong return, having been ambushed small-time thugs over a briefcase containing information files of Surat's/Joe's targets; Joe takes Kong under his wing and becomes his mentor, training him with defensive techniques after witnessing a bruised Kong return to the hideout.